cMs-Chirag/demo/README.md

 # Saki
-This app helps user to organics their personal life and day-to-day activity.
+iThis app helps user to organics their personal life and day-to-day activities.